LaunchCodeEducation/intro-to-programming-csharp/src/chapters/classes-objects-math/class-type.rst

 Class Type
 -------------------

 Quick refesher on data types.
-As discussed in chapter 4, C# contains value types and reference types.
+As discussed in the :ref:`Data and Variables <data-and-variables>` chapter, C# contains value types and reference types.
 An **int** or **char** are examples of value data types.
 While **strings** are reference types.
 Classes are also reference data types that define objects, and objects are also reference types.